-Uniform Law Source: none.

-Definitional Cross References.
-Section 102: "Computer information"; "Copy"; "Electronic"; "Information"; "License"; "Licensee"; "Licensor"; "Standard form".
-Section 112(e): "Opportunity to review".
+- Uniform Law Source: none. - Definitional Cross References.
+Section 102: "Computer information"; "Copy"; "Electronic"; "Information"; - "License"; "Licensee"; "Licensor"; "Standard form".
+Section 112(e): "Opportunity to review". - Official Comments:

-- 1. Scope of Section.
-This section deals with pre-transaction disclosures of contract terms in Internet transactions where the contract is formed on-line for an electronic delivery of information. - Relation to Other Assent Rules.
+- Scope of Section.
+This section deals with pre-transaction disclosures of contract terms in 1. transactions on the Internet where the contract is formed on-line for an electronic delivery of information. - Relation to Other Assent Rules.
 This section provides guidance for Internet commerce and an incentive for use of particular types of disclosures of terms and acts as an incentive-creating, safe harbor rule.
 The section does not foreclose use of other procedures.
-Failure to comply with this section does not bear on whether a license is enforceable or whether the procedures used adequately establish an opportunity to review.
-Whether an opportunity to review has occurred is determined under the general standards in Section 112. - The disclosure rules in this section are modeled the federal Disclosure and Downloading.
-Magnuson-Moss Warranty Act.
+Failure to use this section does not bear on whether a license is enforceable or whether the procedures used adequately establish an opportunity to review.
+Whether an opportunity to review has occurred should be viewed under the general standards in Section 112. - Disclosure and Downloading.
+The disclosure rules in this section are modeled after provisions of the federal Magnuson-Moss Warranty Act.
 They combine actual disclosure with availability of terms.
 It is sufficient that standard terms be available on request.
-Terms might be made available by hyperlink on the particular site or through providing a potential licensee with an address (electronic or otherwise) from which the terms can be obtained.
+Thus, terms might be made available by hyperlink on the particular site or through providing a potential licensee with an address (electronic or otherwise) from which the terms can be obtained.
 The terms to be made available are the standard terms of a license of the type involved.
-Supplying the terms can meet the requirements for providing an opportunity to review if the provisions of this section are met.
+Supplying those terms can meet the requirements for providing an opportunity to review if the provisions of this section are met.

-The terms or a reference to them must be in a prominent place in the site or in close proximity to the computer information or instructions for obtaining it.
-The intent of the close proximity standard is that the terms or the reference to them would be called to the attention of an ordinary reasonable person.
+The terms or a reference to them must be in a prominent place in the site or in close proximity to the information or instructions for obtaining it.
+The intended purpose of the close proximity standard is that the terms or the reference to them must assure that the term or reference will be called to the attention of an ordinary reasonable person.

 Given all other conditions being satisfied, this section is met if the licensor does not take affirmative steps to preclude printing or storage of the terms of the agreement.
-This does not require that the licensor adopt technologies that enable downloading or printing, although many technologies allow this.
-It does require that there be nothing affirmatively done to preclude use of one of those alternatives.
+This does not require that the licensor adopt technologies that enable downloading or printing, although many technologies allow such.
+It does require that there be nothing affirmatively done to preclude the possibility of one of those alternatives.
 For example, a licensor that uses a technology which would otherwise enable copying the contract terms and modifies it specifically to preclude copying does not qualify under the provisions of this section.
 However, one method of compliance is sufficient: if the terms include sensitive information that is more susceptible to unauthorized distribution if made available in electronic form, the licensor may preclude electronic copies.
 As long as it does not also preclude the ability to print a paper copy, this section is still satisfied.
 If the licensor links the person to another location under the control of a third party, knowing that affirmative steps will be taken at that location to prevent downloading or printing, there is no compliance with this section.

-[SUBPART B. ELECTRONIC CONTRACTS: GENERALLY]
+[SUBPART B. ELECTRONIC CONTRACTS: GENERALLY] SECTION 212.

-SECTION 212.
 EFFICACY AND COMMERCIAL REASONABLENESS.